malaga-front-end/nrwl-angular-jest-cypress-quickstart/README.md

 [countries-app]: assets/countries-app.png

-# Create your Angular app and test it with Jest and Cypress in less than 1 hour!
+# Create your Angular app and test it with Jest and Cypress

 - [Chapter 1: Getting Started](./tutorial/chapter-1-getting-started)
 - [Chapter 2: Developing our app](./tutorial/chapter-2-developing-our-app)